romshark/Go-1-2-Proposal---Immutability/README.md

 `mut` modifier preventing types from accidentally being declared mutable by forgetting to prepend the `const` qualifier.

 #### 3.1.2.
-No Casting
+No Explicit Casting
-When all types are mutable by default then they need to be casted to *immutable* types before they can be used as such in case of explicit casting (which is not the case for implicit `non-const` to `const` casting though).
-But when all types are immutable by default then no casting is ever necessary.
+When all types are mutable by default then they need to be casted to *immutable* types before they can be used as such.
+But when all types are **immutable by default** then no casting is ever necessary.

 ## 4. FAQ